yeonsoochung/walmart-sales/README.md

 <img src="images/sales-data-original.PNG" alt="Alt text" width="1000"/>
 </p>

 The columns continue numerically until "d_1941."
-The columns d_1 to d_1941 represent dates ranging from 2011-01-29 to 2016-06-19.
+The columns d_1 to d_1941 represent dates ranging from 2011-01-29 to 2016-06-19, and those columns contain the quantity of each item sold on that day.
 The dates need to be in rows for use with PBI, and each date will have as many rows as there were (distinct) items sold in each store that day.
 Below is a snippet of the post-transformed data table (uploaded to this repo as **sales_data.CSV**), which has 18,550,276 rows:

 <p align="center">
 <img src="images/sales-data-transformed.PNG" alt="Alt text" width="600"/>
 </p>

-I uploaded here my **sales_data_transformation.py** script, which performed this task.
+I uploaded my **sales_data_transformation.py** script, which performed this task.

 ### Transformations with SQL (Postgres)

-I have uploaded the SQL script
+I have uploaded the SQL script that contains all the code blocks below for data transformation and some high-level EDA.

 I loaded the transformed sales data (sales_data.CSV), calendar.CSV, and sell_prices.CSV files to PostgreSQL.
-Before importing data as views into PBI, I applied the following processing steps to create those views:
+I applied the following processing steps to the loaded data tables before creating them as views to be imported into PBI:

-1. I added columns for month name and quarter to the calendar table:
+1. I created a view (calendar_view) that added columns for month name and quarter to the calendar table:

 	```
 	drop view if exists calendar_view cascade;